- About Us

 Your windows play a big part in your home’s energy performance and comfort levels.
 If your windows are damaged or just outdated, they can’t do these things effectively.
 And when that happens, it’s time to replace them.

 In addition, single-pane windows were the standard 15+ years ago.
-These windows lack insulation and are not as energy efficient as modern double-pane windows.
+These windows lack insulation and are not as energy-efficient as modern double-pane windows.

 Drafts are a problem for a few reasons.
 First, it means that the air you’re paying to cool is seeping out and the hot, humid air outside is making its way in.
 A room with drafty windows will feel less comfortable than the rest of your home, and may even feel more humid.

-Second, because outside air is seeping in, your HVAC system has to work harder to keep your home at the temperature you set.
+Second, because the outside air is seeping in, your HVAC system has to work harder to keep your home at the temperature you set.

-A lot of things can cause your electric bills to skyrocket, but if you’ve noticed that your electric bills have slowly crept up your windows might be to blame.
+A lot of things can cause your electric bills to skyrocket, but if you’ve noticed that your electric bills have slowly crept up, your windows might be to blame.
 Like we mentioned, drafts let the temperature-controlled air inside your house escape, which forces your HVAC system to work harder to try to keep your home at the temperature you’ve set.
 This drives your electric bills up and the increased workload can shorten the life of your HVAC unit.
 Replacing old windows with new, energy-efficient ones helps lower your monthly bills and makes sure your air conditioner doesn’t need to work harder than necessary.

 Condensation on the inside of your window usually means your windows are leaking air and/or your home is humid.
 (Note: Condensation on the outside of your windows is not cause for concern.
 It just means that it’s warmer and more humid outside than it is inside.)